nt-games-ytb/Perma/README.md

 # How do I compile ?
 You can compile this with [Microsoft Visual Studio](https://visualstudio.microsoft.com/) or with other development software in C#.

-# Idea for the next update ?
+# Any ideas for future updates ?
 I never got around to doing them but here are the ideas I had planned for future updates :
 - Finish the minigames page (gamerules creator and minigames map)
 - Finish the music page (for extract and replace Minecraft musics)